Grand Piano (film)

-Grand Piano is a 2013 Spanish thriller film directed by Eugenio Mira and starring Elijah Wood and John Cusack.
+Grand Piano is a 2013 Spanish English-language thriller film directed by Eugenio Mira, written by Damien Chazelle, and starring Elijah Wood and John Cusack.
 The film is about a once-promising pianist returning for a comeback performance, only to be the target of a sniper who will kill him if he plays one wrong note.
 The film premiered at Fantastic Fest on 20 September 2013 and was given a VOD release on 30 January 2014.
-It was given a limited release in U.S. theatres on 7 March.
+It was given a limited release in American theatres on 7 March.
 Grand Piano was Alex Winter's first non-cameo film role since 1993's Freaked.